Can I Fix My Thermostat Myself?

-But can you handle fixing the thermostat on your own?
-Let’s take a closer look into that.
+Can you handle fixing the thermostat on your own?
+Let’s take a closer look.

-From the start, something to know about HVAC systems is their complexity makes it tricky to find out exactly what’s wrong with one when it starts to malfunction.
-It’s easy to assume that a furnace or air conditioner that refuses to turn on when you adjust the thermostat is the fault of a thermostat that’s lost its connection.
+The complexity of HVAC systems makes it tricky to determine what’s wrong when it starts to malfunction.
+It’s easy to assume that a furnace or air conditioner that won’t turn on when you adjust the thermostat is the fault of a thermostat that’s lost its connection.
 And it might be.

-But there are numerous other possibilities, such as a broken blower fan motor, a bad electronic relay, or overflow in the AC condensate pan.
-Making the assumption of the thermostat’s guilt in the matter—well, no good detective would jump to that conclusion, and nor should you.
-But since you’re not a professional HVAC detective (i.e. a licensed HVAC technician), you’re unlikely to get to the bottom of the problem.
+But there are many other possibilities, such as a broken blower fan motor, a bad electronic relay, or overflow in the AC condensate pan.
+There’s no reason to assume it’s the thermostat’s fault.
+But since you’re not a licensed HVAC technician, you’re unlikely to get to the bottom of the problem.

-There are simple checks to make to see if there really is an issue
+There are simple checks to see if there really is an issue.

 Next, turn the thermostat to the opposite setting from the one you want.
 If you want air conditioning, for example, turn the thermostat up to the highest heat.
 If nothing happens after a few minutes, then the problem is probably with the thermostat.

-If you have a digital thermostat (and we hope you do — they are much more accurate) with a blank screen displaying, change the batteries.
+If you have a digital thermostat (and we hope you do — they’re much more accurate) with a blank screen displaying, change the batteries.
 This usually only involves prying the front cover off.
 You might also try using a dry paintbrush to dust over the components when the cover is off.

-If you are looking for heating and air conditioning repair or a new thermostat installation in Cary, NC, you want to leave the work to HVAC professionals.
-Our technicians offer fast, quality service, and they install excellent smart thermostats.
+If you’re looking for heating and air conditioning repair or a new thermostat installation in Cary, NC, you want to leave the work to HVAC professionals.
+Our technicians offer fast, quality service and install excellent smart thermostats.